abberdeen/circuitid-csharp/docs/FaxAccountsApi.md

 ## CreateFaxAccount

-> GetFaxAccount200Response CreateFaxAccount (Faxaccounts faxaccounts)
+> GetFaxAccount200Response CreateFaxAccount (FaxaccountsCreateOrPatch faxaccountsCreateOrPatch)

 Create a new object